The cause of diverticulosis is unknown but may be related to diet, a sedentary lifestyle, obesity, smoking, and use of certain medications.

 Diverticula usually cause no symptoms, but sometimes they become inflamed or bleed, causing blood in the stool or bleeding from the rectum.

-A high-fiber diet and stool-bulking agents are given, but sometimes bleeding occurs and requires colonoscopy or even surgery.
+If people have symptoms, a high-fiber diet and stool-bulking agents are given, but sometimes bleeding occurs and requires colonoscopy or even surgery.

 What Is Diverticulosis?

 Diverticula are thought to be caused by spasms of the muscular layer of the intestine.
 The resulting pressure that these spasms exert on the intestinal wall causes a part of the wall to bulge at a point of weakness, usually near to where an artery penetrates the muscular layer of the large intestine.
 An increase in the thickness of the muscular layer is a common finding in the sigmoid colon of people with diverticulosis.
-The cause of a giant diverticulum is unclear.

 The most common complications are